joe-singh/joe-singh.github.io/index.md

 I am a senior at UC Berkeley, majoring in physics.
 In the autumn, I will begin my PhD at Stanford University in either experimental high energy/particle physics or cosmology.

-More specifically, my interests lie in experiments focused on neutrinos and dark matter searches.
+More specifically, my interests lie in neutrino experiments and dark matter searches.
 Recently, I have also developed an interest in
 CMB cosmology due to the wealth of information the CMB contains about neutrinos and dark matter.

 I did my undergrad research work with Prof. Gabriel Orebi Gann and Prof. Matt Pyle.
 Under Prof. Orebi Gann, I did on data analysis for the SNO